 You’ll have plenty of things that need fixing or repairing in the wake of a major disaster, and in the case of human or animal assailants, a few things that need breaking.
 You’ll need in your BOB the tools to fix and build rudimentary things you need and also defend yourself from an attack.

-I highly recommend you check out our article of over 100 bug out bag essentials for more things to add and our top picks.
+I highly recommend you check out our article of over 100 bug out bag essentials for more things to pack.

 A BOB is your mobile supply room, tool chest, medicine cabinet and armory when the time comes to get out of Dodge.
 Make sure you take the time to choose and pack one so you are ready to bug out when the SHTF.